solita/solita.github.com/_posts/2018-05-07-A-Machine-Learning-Example-For-Business.md

 Let's quickly see some machine learning use cases.

 ### #1 Predicting by variables
-For example predicting number of visitors in an event according to weather, day of week and ticket price.
-In the simplest case the algorithm might just naively count average number of visitor in the similar cases in the past.
+<b>Problem</b>.
+How to predict the number of visitors in an event?

+<b>Simple solution</b>.
+Calculate the average from past events.

+<b>Machine learning solution</b>.
+Take advantage of known event related variables when predicting number of visitors.
+These variables might be weather, day of week and ticket price.
+This makes the prediction more accurate than overall average.

 ![Predicting by variables](/img/a-machine-learning-example-for-business/visitors.png)

 ### #2 Clustering
-Customers can be segmented automatically according to selected variables.
-The algorithm might not need any input to make the grouping.
+<b>Problem</b>.
+How to identify customer segments?

+<b>Simple solution</b>.
+Make an educated guess by using fixed values.

+<b>Machine learning solution</b>.
+The algorithm usually needs some initial parameters such as the number of clusters to identify.
+Segmentation process could be automated and standardized.
+The segmentation could be run once a day, week or month without any manual work.
+Another advantage is that there's no need to set hard limits such as <i>If customer's annual income is more than 20 000€ and age more than 50, she's in segment A</i>.
+The algorithm will set these limits for you.

 ![Machine learning clustering example](/img/a-machine-learning-example-for-business/machine-learning-example-clustering.png)

 ### #3 Image recognition and classification
+<b>Problem</b>.
+How to recognize a facial expression from an image?

+<b>Simple solution</b>.
+Do it manually.

+<b>Machine learning solution</b>.
+The algorithm
-Identifying the object from an image.
-The algorithm has to be "trained" with already known cases to recognize which kind of pixel and color combinations are cats and which are dog.
+has to be "trained" with already known cases to recognize which kind of pixel and color combinations mean that a person is smiling for example.
+Image recognition could be used to detect which kind of people visit in a shop or an event based on snapshots from the area.

 ![Image recognition example](/img/a-machine-learning-example-for-business/image-recognition.png)

 ## A business problem: Online store deliveries
-In the example, I will go through similar case than the #1: The process of predicting by variables as it's very common scenario in business analytics.
+In the more detailed example, I will go through similar case than the #1: The process of predicting by variables as it is very common scenario in business analytics.
 Also many of the concepts can be used even in image recognition once the image pixels has been converted to tabular data.